benjaminek1337/ConsidCodeTest/README.md

 - Entity Framework with an MSSQL Database

 ## Run instructions
 To run the solution, import the solution to Visual Studio and open the solution.
 Then, let the packages download, and run the package manager console, run the "update-database" command.
 A local SQL db should be generated and seeded with some test-data.
 And you're good to go!

 ## Assignment
 Scenario 1 has been completed in this assignment, and all of the acceptance criteria has been met.
 Due to some time constraints due to my bachelors thesis, I only implemented scenario 1, as only one was obligatory, and I focused on making it as good as I could.
-And the scenarios test roughly the same stuff anyway ;)
+And the scenarios tests roughly the same stuff anyway ;)

 ## Unit tests